Dec 15, 2023

 - Psychographics.
 Psychological attributes consist of interests, lifestyle choices, and opinions.

-Said information will help you create a buyer persona — a fictional representation of your target consumer.
+Said information will help you create a client profile — a fictional representation of your target consumer.
 You can browse through product forums and customer reviews to gather more insight into your ideal buyers.

 Having up to five buyer personas will ease the brainstorming process, allowing you to come up with effective strategies and tactics for optimal conversions.